10 Mistakes Socially Intelligent People Never Make

 10. They never dismiss other people’s feelings.

 Dismissing how someone feels is basically telling them they’re wrong to feel that way, and that’s a big mistake socially savvy people avoid.
 They acknowledge and validate people’s feelings (and never seek validation for their own), even if they don’t fully understand or agree with them.
 It’s about showing empathy and respect for the person’s experience.
 This habit goes a long way in building and maintaining strong, trust-filled relationships.
-After all, feeling heard and understood is a basic human need.
+After all, according to Psychology Today, feeling heard and understood is a basic human need.

 Jeff graduated from NYU with a degree in Political Science and moved to Australia for a year before eventually settling back in Brooklyn with his yellow lab, Sunny, and his girlfriend, Mia.
 He works in IT during the day and writes at night.
 In the future, he hopes to publish his own novel.